mgrosvenor/evec/README.md

 <hr/>

 **void\* evdel(void\* vec, size_t idx)**  <br/>
-Remove a value from the vector at the given index
+Remove a value from the vector at the given index.

 **Note:** To use this function `EV_FDEL` or `EV_FALL` must be defined.